YOU ARE WHAT YOU EAT

 bronzvlle@aol.com

-Thank you for your valuable support in making African and African American history more engaging and accessible to young people.
+Thank you for your valuable support in making cultural American history more engaging and accessible to young people.
 Your generous donation will enable us to create more dynamic and interactive learning experiences that inspire curiosity, empathy, and a deeper understanding of the diverse cultures and contributions of these significant communities.
 We greatly appreciate your contribution towards our efforts to promote education and cultural awareness.

 Thank you,